unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

+---
+title: "Five number summary of a variable"
+---

 A common way to summarise the spread of values of a numeric variable is to calculate what's called its **five number summary**.
 This is a commonly used statistical description of a variable.

 # The 2020 Tokyo Olympics women's marathon